dialex/start-testing/docs/concepts/tester-responsibilities.md

 You are often the bearer of bad news.
 Own it and deliver the information with compassion and humility.
 Attempt to fix the bad news before reporting them and you might end up with good news.

 Strive to earn the respect of your team.
 As a tester you need to know the product like it's the back of your hand.
-That way you build credibility for yourself and save everyone else's time.
+Do your due diligence to become a reliable and knowledgeable source of information to the rest of the team.

 ### ❤️ (User) Friend